kfkhalili/x-ray-trust/docs/DEPLOYMENT.md

 # Deployment Guide: Vercel + Supabase (Free Tier)

-This guide walks you through deploying X-Ray Trust to production using free tiers of Vercel and Supabase.
+This guide walks you through deploying X Trust Radar to production using free tiers of Vercel and Supabase.

 ## Prerequisites